futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 5,
       "focus": "Mixing essentials",
-      "goal": "Complete the Mixing 2 course final assignment by delivering a professional-quality mix of your electronic track using the advanced EQ, compression, and spatial processing techniques taught in the course.
-You'll demonstrate your ability to create width, depth, and clarity while achieving proper frequency balance and dynamic range suitable for streaming platforms.
-This mixed track serves as proof that your productions can compete with commercial releases, showing mastery of the technical skills that separate amateur from professional electronic music.", "course_rec": {
+      "goal": "You can deliver a mix with clear balance, depth, and width using EQ, compression, and spatial processing suitable for release.", "course_rec": {
         "title": "Mixing 2",
         "url": "https://learn.futureproofmusicschool.com/course/mixing-2",